All Products

 { role: "system", content: "You are a helpful assistant." },

-{ role: "user", content: "Write a Python function named find_prime_numbers that accepts an integer n as a parameter and returns a list of all prime numbers less than n.
-Do not output any content other than the code and do not use Markdown code blocks." }
+{ role: "user", content: "Write a Python function named find_prime_numbers that takes an integer n as a parameter and returns a list of all prime numbers less than n.
+Do not output non-code content or Markdown code blocks." }

 ],